Darius662/WindowsScripts/README.md

 - `-CsvFile`: The path to the CSV file containing the permissions
 - `-TargetBasePath`: The base path where the folders are located on the target system
-- `-WhatIf` (optional): If specified, shows what would happen without actually applying the permissions
+- `-WhatIf`: If specified, shows what would happen without actually applying the permissions
-- `-UseLocalPrincipals` (optional): If specified (default: $true), the script will use local security principals on the target computer instead of trying to use the exact security principals from the source computer
+- `-UseLocalPrincipals`: If specified, the script will use local security principals on the target computer instead of trying to use the exact security principals from the source computer (enabled by default)
+- `-SkipSIDs`: If specified, the script will skip any permissions with SIDs (Security Identifiers) that typically come from deleted or legacy accounts (enabled by default)

 ## Example Workflow